rachit-j/kasm-multi-server/developers-guide.md

 - jq
 - awscli (must be configured)

-The script `install_dependencies.sh` goes through the installation process, however, you must make sure awscli is configured accordig to your user.
-You may also run the script manually to install dependences.
+The script `install_dependencies.sh` goes through the installation process, however, you must make sure awscli is configured according to your user.
+You may also run the script manually to install dependencies.

 Secondly, the Kasm installer needs to be downloaded and placed in the right location.
 Navigate to [https://www.kasmweb.com/downloads.html](https://www.kasmweb.com/downloads.html) and download the latest version as a `tar.gz` (when you click download, that should be the format it is already in).
 Make sure the name has no additions to it by the operating system.
 Finally, place the `tar.gz` file in the directory `roles/install_common/files/kasm_release_{version}.tar.gz`.